Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 Time for the obligatory reminder that the Enneagram is not a one-size-fits-all solution for every relationship.
 Each person is unique, and there are many factors that influence how we communicate and connect with others.
 However, by using the Enneagram as a tool for understanding yourself and those around you, you can create a foundation for deeper, more fulfilling relationships.

 If you found this helpful sign up and join 9takes below ⬇️.
-Of course you are free to decline but we are there is so much more to explore. 🚀
+Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>